PolRF/LM/README.md

 - [x] GPT-2
 - [x] Implement GeLU instead of RELU
-- [ ] Combine the `Head` and `MultiHeadAttention` into one class that processes all the heads in parallel, treating the heads as another batch dimension.
+- [x] Combine the `Head` and `MultiHeadAttention` into one class that processes all the heads in parallel, treating the heads as another batch dimension.
 - [x] Take a look to Flash Attention (https://arxiv.org/pdf/2205.14135.pdf)
 - [x] Implement RoPE
 - [ ] Implement Mixture of Experts (Mixtral)
-- [ ] Implement Grouped Query Attention (GQA, Llama2-3)
+- [ ] Implement Grouped Query Attention (GQA)
+- [ ] Sliding Window Attention (SWA)
 - [ ] Mistral 7B
 - [ ] Mixtral 8x7B
 - [ ] Llama 2 8B